 Fish in an aquarium no larger than twenty (20) gallons are permitted in university housing facilities.
 All animals maintained in university housing facilities, including any service animal or emotional support animal, must follow all applicable Housing Policies regarding animals.

-Students or student organizations that would like to host an on-campus activity or event that involves animals (such as a petting zoo) must receive prior permission from the Director of Student Activities.
+Students or student organizations that would like to host an on-campus activity or event that involves animals (such as a petting zoo) must receive prior permission.
+Such requests are encouraged and should be submitted via this form to the Director of Student Leadership, Involvement, and Civic Engagement for review and approval.

 Students are expected to properly respect, attend to, care for and treat any pets or animals that they maintain or interact with in any capacity.